 - You genuinely have trouble coming up with a Why.
 Or, you’re letting one thing you don’t have keep you from doing anything at all.
 This might help: Post a question on Quora, Reddit or similar Q&A sites asking people what benefits they’ve experienced from drinking more water.

 - You are struggling with something in your life at the moment—it could be financial or relationship (people) related.
 Issues like these can make us feel untethered, unsafe, and vulnerable.
 They can affect every area of our lives but because fixing these major will take time, you must question the logic of waiting until your life is going smoothly to take care of the basics.
 And if you think about it, if water offers benefits with every area of your life, won’t it improve your mood, your sleep, etc., and make it easier for you to make these bigger life changes?
 We always want to do the very least we can do to address our problems.
-Our future selves is depending on it.
+Our future selves are depending on it.

 - Something only you know and more than likely, you created.
 It could be related to your self-talk.
 Maybe you’re just stuck and don’t have a clue what your problem is.
 Because drinking water can clear brain fog and have other wellness benefits, it’s a solution here too.